-Lawyers sometimes compared discs to jellied doughnuts.
-The “jelly” from the core of the disc may intrude into the spinal canal and hit a nerve root.
-A powerful impact from a car accident can cause herniated discs in the upper back or the neck.
-The pain from a herniated disc often radiates across the body, down the arms and legs.
+Maryland personal injury lawyers sometimes compared discs to jellied doughnuts. the “jelly” from the core of the disc may intrude into the spinal canal and hit a nerve root.
+A powerful impact from a car accident can cause herniated discs in the upper back or the neck. the pain from a herniated disc often radiates across the body, down the arms and legs.

 Although some Maryland car accident victims recover from a herniated disc in a few months, others may require costly surgery.
 It’s important to talk to a Baltimore car accident lawyer to ensure you make a full and fair recovery from a herniated disc injury.

 Facet and facet joint injuries can be very serious and painful.
 They occur when the impact of an auto accident damages the facet joints.
 When this happens, the joints can fail to support the spine, curtailing your mobility and affecting your quality of life.

 Injuries to the thoracic spine are usually extremely serious. the thoracic spine, or upper back, connects with the ribs and chest region.
 Sprains and fractures in the thoracic spine are usually caused by high-speed car wrecks.
 They can cause permanent nerve damage.